junwu1976/meteor-blaze-reminders/README.md

 or
 meteor --port yourport

-open web browser type localhost:yourport/todos
+open web browser type localhost:yourport/todos in url address

 to see the result